OpenEvalProject/evals/manuscripts/elife-21397/v1/manuscript.md

 For fMRI to recover neural similarity spaces, the neural code must display certain properties.
 Firstly, the neural code cannot be so fine-grained that fMRI’s temporal and spatial resolution limitations make it impossible to resolve representational differences.
 Second, a notion of functional smoothness, which we will introduce and define, must also be partially satisfied.

-## Voxel inhomogeneity across space and time
+### Voxel inhomogeneity across space and time

 The BOLD response summates neural activity over space and time, which places hard limits on what fMRI can measure.
-To make an analogy, 3+5 and 6+2 both equal 8 through different routes.
+To make an analogy, $3+5$ and $6+2$ both equal $8$ through different routes.
 If different ‘routes’ of neural activity are consequential to the neural code and are summated in the BOLD response, then fMRI will be blind to representational differences.

 To capture representational differences, voxel response must be inhomogeneous both between voxels and within a voxel across time.
-Consider the fMRI analogues shown in
+Consider the fMRI analogues shown in Figure 1; paralleling neurons with pixels and voxels with the squares on the superimposed grid.
+The top-left image depicts neural activity that smoothly varies such that the transitions from red to yellow occur in progressive increments.
+Summating within a square, i.e., a voxel, will not dramatically alter the high-level view of a smooth transition from red to yellow (bottom-left image).
+Voxel response is inhomogeneous, which would allow decoding by fMRI (cf. Kamitani and Tong, 2005; Alink et al., 2013).
+Altering the grid (i.e., voxel) size will not have a dramatic impact on the results as long as the square does not become so large as to subsume most of the pixels (i.e., neurons).
+This result is in line with basic concepts from information theory, such as the Nyquist-Shannon sampling theorem.
+The key is that the red and yellow pixels/neurons are topologically organized: their relationship to each other is for all intents and purposes invariant to the granularity of the squares/voxels (for more details see: Chaimow et al., 2011; Freeman et al., 2011; Swisher et al., 2010).

 ![Figure 1.](https://cdn.elifesciences.org/articles/21397/elife-21397-fig1-v1.jpg)

 **Figure 1.:** Each square in the grid represents a voxel which summates activity within its frame as shown in the bottom panels.
 For the smoother pattern of neural activity, the summation of each voxel (bottom left) captures the changing gradient from left to right depicted in the top-left, whereas for the less smooth representation in the middle panel all voxels sum to the same orange value (bottom middle).
 Thus, differences in activation of yellow vs. red neurons are detectable using fMRI for the smooth case, but not for the less smooth case because voxel response is homogenous.
-Improving spatial resolution (right panels) by reducing voxel size overcomes these sampling limits, resulting in voxel inhomogeneity (bottom-right panel).DOI: http://dx.doi.org/10.7554/eLife.21397.003
+Improving spatial resolution (right panels) by reducing voxel size overcomes these sampling limits, resulting in voxel inhomogeneity (bottom-right panel).

 In contrast, the center-top image in Figure 1 involves dramatic representational changes within voxel.
 Each voxel (square in the grid), in this case, will produce a homogenous orange color when its contents are summated.
 Thus, summating the contents of a voxel in this case obliterates the representational content: red and yellow; returning instead squares/voxels that are all the same uniform color: orange.
 This failure is due to sampling limits that could be addressed by smaller voxels (see rightmost column).
 Unfortunately, arbitrarily small voxels with high sampling rates is not a luxury afforded to fMRI.